-- Raltegravir (tradename Isentress) is an integrase inhibitor.
+- Raltegravir (tradename Isentress HD or Isentress) is an integrase inhibitor.

 - Raltegravir can be taken with or without food.

-The European patient leaflet and detailed Product Information for raltegravir are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient leaflet and detailed Product Information for raltegravir are available at this link at the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.